Westbound view from Stough Canyon

 - Rating: 6

-The Verdugo Mountains are a particularly intriguing place, often overlooked in favor of the nearby Hollywood Hills, Santa Monicas and San Gabriels – but they offer quick, convenient, great workouts.
-For some reason, these hikes often feel very different from each other, even though they are usually pretty close as the crow flies.
+The Verdugo Mountains might lack the height of the San Gabriels, the ocean views of the Santa Monicas or the celebrity sighting opportunities of the Hollywood Hills, but they still provide convenient, often vigorous workouts and on clear days, the vistas can be tremendous.
 The Stough Canyon loop is a fun trip that provides a good workout without being too intense.
 It can also easily be linked with several other trails in the area for a longer hike.